Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 - ``Foo ::= (n: UInt16) (bars: Byteⁿ)``

-  - Denotes the serialization of the type ``Foo``, which starts with an unsigned 16-bit integer, ``n``, which describes the number of bytes used to represent ``bars``.
+  - Denotes the serialization of the type ``Foo``, which starts with an unsigned 16-bit Integer, ``n``, which describes the number of bytes used to represent ``bars``.
 So if ``n == 100``, then ``bars`` is represented with ``100`` bytes.

 Transactions
 ============

-.. function:: SendTransaction(networkId, payload) -> bool
+.. function:: SendTransaction(networkId, payload) -> Bool

    Send a transaction to the given network.
 See more information about the payload in the :ref:`grpc-transaction-encoding` section.